rollup/rollup/docs/05-plugin-development.md

 To interact with the build process, your plugin object includes 'hooks'.
 Hooks are functions which are called at various stages of the build.
 Hooks can affect how a build is run, provide information about a build, or modify a build once complete.
 There are different kinds of hooks:

-- `async`: The hook may also return a promise resolving to the same type of value; otherwise, the hook is marked as `sync`.
+- `async`: The hook may also return a Promise resolving to the same type of value; otherwise, the hook is marked as `sync`.
 - `first`: If several plugins implement this hook, the hooks are run sequentially until a hook returns a value other than `null` or `undefined`.
 - `sequential`: If several plugins implement this hook, all of them will be run in the specified plugin order.
 If a hook is async, subsequent hooks of this kind will wait until the current hook is resolved.
 - `parallel`: If several plugins implement this hook, all of them will be run in the specified plugin order.
 If a hook is async, subsequent hooks of this kind will be run in parallel and not wait for the current hook.